Chase Freedom Flex® 5% cash back categories for January through March 2026

 Editorial Note: Intuit Credit Karma receives compensation from third-party advertisers, but that doesn’t affect our editors’ opinions.
 Our third-party advertisers don’t review, approve or endorse our editorial content.
 Information about financial products not offered on Credit Karma is collected independently.
 Our content is accurate to the best of our knowledge when posted.

-In December, purchases with PayPal will be included in the eligible categories, too.
-You’ll need to activate these bonus categories by Dec.
-14, 2025, to qualify for the 5% cash back.
+You’ll need to activate these bonus categories by Mar.
+14, 2026, to qualify for the 5% cash back.

 Read on for a closer look at these categories, including any restrictions on your purchases, and a guide to activating and redeeming your rewards.